PeronGH/ICS-Y2S2/README.md

 # XJTLU ICS Year 2 Semester 2

-This repository is a collection of notes and resources for the Year 2 Semester 2 modules of ICS (Information and Computing Science) in XJTLU.
+This repository is a collection of code for the Year 2 Semester 2 modules of ICS (Information and Computing Science) in XJTLU.

 ## Modules